smartha2003/smartha2003/README.md

 - 🌱 I’m learning **Swift** and **React Native** under mobile app development.

-- 🤝 I’m looking for help with **advice on resume and applying to internships!**
+- 🤝 I’m looking for help with **advice on resume and applying to internships/ new grad roles!**

 - 💬 Ask me about **C++, Swift, ReactJS, React Native, and Git.**